elemarmar/my-anki-collection/templates/german-vocab/README.md

 ---

 And this is how it works!
-If you want to see a working visualization of the cards from the browser you can check it out [here]().
-If you want to download the template you can do so from here [Download]().
+Again, everything can be previewed and toyed with [here]().
+To download the template, click on [Download]().

 <img src="./readme-images/image-20200704135608206.png" alt="image-20200704135608206" style="zoom:50%;" />

-Bare in mind I'm still working on improvements, and code cleaning.
-If you have any suggestion, you encounter a bug or you liked it and would like me to design a card template for you, let me know!
+Bear in mind I'm still working on improvements and cleaning up the code.
+If you have any suggestions, encounter any bugs or  would like me to design a card template for you, let me know! 🦊